Skip to content

 <PostHeader />

-useRoute() provides the full route context including name, params, and frontmatter:
+useRoute() provides the full route context including name, params, frontmatter, and loader data:

 tsx